2491-NoMythic/docusaurus/docs/robot-docs/pneumatics.md

 //Techically we have all the other calls that the SubsystemBase comes with, but these are really all we are going to worry about
 }
 ```
+That's pretty much it!
+If you want to call them in a command, you should refer to command based programming.
+Good luck with these Pneumatics!